ChainSafe/chainbridge-docs/docs/guides/local-setup-guide.md

 &nbsp;
 ## Local Customization
-The above section helps you to install the [chainbridge-core-example](https://github.com/chainsafe/chainbridge-core-example) which internally sources the [chainbridge-core](https://github.com/chainsafe/chainbridge-core) but it makes no mention how to assist with local development efforts.
+The above section helps you to install the [chainbridge-core-example](https://github.com/chainsafe/chainbridge-core-example) which internally sources the [chainbridge-core](https://github.com/chainsafe/chainbridge-core) but it makes no mention of how to assist with local development efforts.

-Say we have are working on parts of the [chainbridge-core](https://github.com/chainsafe/chainbridge-core) and wish to test functionality (outside of unit/integration tests) by building the CLI with our local changes.
+Say we are working on parts of the [chainbridge-core](https://github.com/chainsafe/chainbridge-core) and wish to test functionality (outside of unit/integration tests) by building the CLI with our local changes.
 This can easily be made possible by adding a single line to our `go.mod` within the [chainbridge-core-example](https://github.com/chainsafe/chainbridge-core-example).
 &nbsp;
 ```go
 module github.com/ChainSafe/chainbridge-core-example